 Do you participate in an Open community or business?

-Our participants are specialists in open source software, hardware and data, “Open”.
-They benefit from our organisation to meet, learn and pursue collaborative projects.
+Our participants are specialists in open source software, hardware and data or th0se who want to learn more.
+They benefit from our organisational infrastructure to meet, learn and pursue collaborative projects.

 Want to discover what we do?

 The Local Smart City Experiment: What Covid-19 is teaching us about urban living

 2020 is an extraordinary year.
 This year, people across the world will experience for the first time, first-hand, a completely different lifestyle to the one...Read more

 Open Data in the age of PropTech – who is in control?